 ‘NewsGuard is basically an attempt to spread media literacy, have people start asking themselves critical questions about the things they’re seeing online and ultimately fight disinformation and stop the spread of false news.’

-Sarah Brandt, Vice President, NewsGuard.
+Sarah Brandt, Vice President of Media Literacy, NewsGuard.

 Public Libraries 2030 are partnering with NewsGuard to help introduce their media literacy tool to European libraries.
 Beginning in France, Germany and Italy, we are encouraging libraries to add this vital tool to their internet browsers and to use the NewsGuard ratings to support their work around media literacy.